 Academic Advisory at the School of Jewish Theology: Rabbi Netanel Olhoeft, M.A.

 There are no restrictions on admission to the MA Program in Jewish Theology.
 The programs's first semester is offered in both the summer and the winter.
-Application periods for the summer/winter semester are:
+Application periods for the summer/winter semester can be found here.

-As soon as you have your „Notice of Admission“ from the Department of Jewish Theology, you might apply for dormitory and/or Visa.
+As soon as you have your „Notice of Admission“, you might apply for dormitory and/or Visa.

 For more information see here: https://www.uni-potsdam.de/en/studium/application-enrollment/application-master/consecutive